WeMoveEU/speakcivi/README.md

     * add next if there aren't any similar address
 * Send confirmation mail
   * If `NO BULK EMAIL` is set up to `TRUE` content of mail also contains `#CONFIRMATION_BLOCK`

+## Read events from an AMQP broker

+To increase the reliability and decrease the processing time, you can push the speakout activities to an AMQP broker and dispatch them to this extension.

+### Set up

+ - Make sure you have [composer](https://getcomposer.org/) installed, or download it to the `amqp` directory of this extension.
+ - Make sure the file `tools/path.inc` contains the path to your drupal site (without trailing slash)
+ - Update you CiviCRM settings with the following constants, depending on your AMQP server:
+   + MAILJET_AMQP_HOST
+   + MAILJET_AMQP_PORT
+   + MAILJET_AMQP_USER
+   + MAILJET_AMQP_PASSWORD
+   + MAILJET_AMQP_VHOST
+ - From the amqp directory, run `php composer.phar install` (adapt if you have a global composer)

+### Run

+Manually:
+From the `amqp` directory: `php consumer.php -q name_of_queue` (as the same user as CiviCRM) The script does not ensure that the queue exists before reading from it.
+The script consumes messages only when the load on the server is lower than SC_MAX_LOAD.